patrikx3/redis-ui/README.md

 **The sweet spot for the key count is around 10-20k including key sorting with max 100 key / page and still the app is very responsive.
 If you have a huge key set, make sure to search on the server and it will be very responsive.**
 Above 10-20k key count as the key large set grows the GUI latency is including as well.

-Of course, we could set a limit and the UI would be always responsive, but there was no request of this feature.

 # TODO
 [The to do readme](todo.md)